 - The public procurement procedure by negotiation, where the tenderer negotiates the contract conditions with one or more bidders that it has selected.

-- The fourth type of procedure is competitive dialogue, where the tenderer holds dialogue with the applicants that it has selected to participate, in order to define more clearly the subject of the public procurement, and the contract type and conditions.
+- The competitive dialogue, where the tenderer holds dialogue with the applicants that it has selected to participate, in order to define more clearly the subject of the public procurement, and the contract type and conditions.
 It then asks for a bid.
+A procedure by negotiation may be started without announcement if

 In addition to the above, the Act also regulates the types of procedure relating to special public procurement.
 These include procedures relating to framework agreements, accelerated procedures, construction concessions and architectural design.

-Depending on the value of the public procurement, a public procurement procedure system may be used that reaches the Community limit, the national limit, or a simple system.
+Depending on the value of the public procurement, a public procurement procedure system is distinguished that reaches the Community limit, the national limit.

 Tendering procedure: step-by-step guide